Description

 Students will study a selection of historical, biographical and other sources on the four specified emperors, both in Rome and in the provinces with particular reference to:

-• the power and position of the emperors
+- the power and position of the emperor

 Sources for study: